-49We provide some summary statistics for our household survey in Table A.3.
+46We provide some summary statistics for our household survey in Table A.3.
 The sample of survey respondents is riskier and of lower income than the average borrower in the market.
 Households are quite experienced in the credit market and most of them hold checking accounts, credit cards and have held consumer loans.

-50We define economic hardship in the survey as a sustained period of time over which the expenditure of the household was higher than its income.
-In practice, 58.6% of survey participants identified their households as having been under such situation over the last five years.
+47We define economic hardship in the survey as a sustained period of time over which household expenses were higher than its income.
+In practice, 58.6% of survey participants answered they were under such situation over the previous five years.
 The questions related to how this shock was dealt are expressively linked to the shock itself, rather than general questions about credit access.